 Family-Friendly Spots to Eat at Along the Monon Trail

 Hitting the trail early means a good breakfast is in store and Bub’s Cafe is just the place.
 Serving up classics that are bound to give you the energy needed for a day of adventure.
 From omelets to pancakes you can’t go wrong with anything from Bub’s.
-Which brings me to my next stop.
+This brings me to my next stop.

 Home of the famous Big Ugly Challenge, Bubs Burgers is a great spot to feed your hungry clan.
 Burgers and ice cream are the favorites at this hangout, but there are other classic options as well.
 Located right in the heart of the Arts and Design District this is a popular spot among locals and tourists alike.